gooddata/gooddata-python-sdk/gooddata-sdk/docs/hugo/docs/content/en/docs/workspace-content/logical-data-model/store_ldm_to_disk.md

 ``store_ldm_to_disk(workspace_id: str, path: Path = Path.cwd())``

-Store the ldm layout in the directory for a given workspace.
+Store declarative logical data model for a given workspace in directory hierarchy.
+This method does not tie the LDM to the workspace and organization, thus it is recommended for migration between organizations.
+If you want to backup LDM use store_declarative_ldm.

 The directory structure below shows the output for the path set to `Path("ldm_location")`.

         ldm_location